-You will rise early this morning to avoid the crowds and drive approximately 2 hours northwest of the city to the Juyongguan Pass to take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
-Your visit involves walking from the bus to the first section.
-Once your group has been given an introduction to the Great Wall's unique history you will have free time to explore at your own pace.
-Later, visit the Jade Factory, and in the afternoon stroll through the Summer Palace.
+You will rise early this morning and drive approximately 2 hours northwest of the city to the Juyongguan Pass.
+Here you can take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
+Your visit here involves walking from the bus to the first section.
+After your group has been given an introduction to the Great Wall's unique history you will have free time to explore the rest at your own pace.
+Later, visit the Jade Factory and this afternoon drive approximately 1 1⁄2 hours to wander around the Summer Palace.